Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Anthony Davis included, will play at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.

-In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.
+Let's look at Davis' prop bets, and some stats and trends to help you find good wagers.

 Anthony Davis Prop Bets vs. the Nuggets